Updated May 7, 2026

 Summary: Starting treatment for CLL / SLL requires a complex decision-making process.
 There are several well-established choices, but they differ in multiple ways.
 This essay describes a set of issues to consider in a deliberative process to transition from monitoring CLL / SLL to active treatment.
-Fortunately, whatever decision is made will likely achieve the goal of many years of feeling and suppression, possibly eradication, of CLL / SLL from the bloodstream.
+Fortunately, whatever decision is made will likely achieve the goal of many years of feeling well with suppression, and possibly eradication, of CLL / SLL from the bloodstream.

 Introduction